zach-schrag/STAT315-HW-1-EX-2/README.md

 ```

 ## Step 3:
-Create a new jupyter notebook file and name the file with this pattern: \<Full Name>_test.ipynb
+Create a new jupyter notebook file and name the file with this pattern: \<your "secret STAT 315 ID">_test.ipynb

 e.g. Norman_Lo_test.ipynb